gerardmarturia/CMBD-synthetic-data-generator/README.md

 | Full Dataset (Previous + POA)                    | 93%          | Order matters (see Annex B).  |
 | Demographics + Diagnoses                         | 56%          | Replicated results (Annex C). |

-- The **highest accuracy (93%)** was achieved by including all input features, demonstrating the effectiveness of the methodology.
+- The **lowest accuracy (83%), and yet the best results**, was achieved by including all input features except POA, demonstrating the methodology's effectiveness with still improvements to be made.

 ---